muntasirhsn/muntasirhsn.github.io/index.md

 ---

-### Machine Learning Operations (MLOps) with AWS: Train models at scale, deploy to production, monitor models and automate the data pipeline
+### Machine Learning Operations (MLOps) with AWS: Automate the pipeline for data preprocessing, train models at scale, deploying to production and monitoring models
 In this project, I developed an end-to-end machine learning (ML) workflow with automation for all the steps including data preprocessing, training models at scale with distributed computing (GPUs/CPUs), model evaluation, deploying in production, model monitoring and drift detection with Amazon SageMaker Pipeline - a purpose-built CI/CD service.